Find an in-network professional from over 1,000 insurance plans

 Statistics on mental health in Colorado

-According to Kaiser Family Foundation (KFF), mental health issues have been exacerbated after the COVID-19 pandemic.
+According to the Kaiser Family Foundation (KFF), mental health issues have been exacerbated after the COVID-19 pandemic.
 Since May 2020, about 3 in 10 U.S. adults have reported signs of anxiety or major depressive disorder.
 However, in comparison, in 2019, about 1 in 10 U.S. adults complained of anxiety and depressive symptoms.
 Moreover, in the United States, nearly 31.6% of adults reported having anxiety and depression in 2021, and around 32.0% of Colorado adults said the same.

 Many people also reported having psychological symptoms even before the pandemic.
 In 2018-2019, around 23.2% of adults in Colorado had a mental illness, even higher than the U.S. share of approximately 19.9%.
 Similarly, 15.0% of Colorado adolescents and 8.5% of adults before the pandemic reported having a major depressive episode, and the United States shared similar statistics (15.1% and 7.5%, respectively).